QuixThe2nd/ProntoLM/README.md

 ProntoLM provides a straightforward implementation of a non-tokenised language model, making it easy to understand and modify for specific use cases.

 ### Efficiency
 With its simplified approach, ProntoLM can generate completions **quickly**, making it suitable for lightweight language generation tasks.
-Due to it's simplicity, ProntoLM can sustainably generate completions faster than ChatGPT while running on a Raspberry Pi.
+Due to its simplicity, ProntoLM can sustainably generate completions faster than ChatGPT while running on a Raspberry Pi.

 ### Flexibility
 ProntoLM allows you to use your own text dataset, enabling customization and adaptation to specific domains or contexts.

 ### Training
-Despite it's simplicity, ProntoLM can be trained.
+Despite its simplicity, ProntoLM can be trained.
 When generating completions, ProntoLM forks into different chains and outputs the x most probable responses.
 You are able to provide feedback (only stored in memory right now) to train it to provide more accurate answers.

 ## Limitations